Tile Painting Workshop in Aveiro – Ceramic Painting at Atelier Katharós!

 INFORMATION

-• Details: The tile will be delivered later after cooking process.
+Details: The tile will be delivered 2 to 3 weeks later after cooking process.

-• Includes all materials, ceramic tile, painting tools and oxides.
+Includes all materials, ceramic tiles, painting tools and inks.

 Contact us to know more hi@katharosproject.com